-For example, if you’ve been holding a Monday-afternoon meeting every week to discuss existing projects, try meeting with each team member one-on-one throughout the week instead.
-Or reduce the number of emails you send each day to improve your written communication and increase your efficiency.
+For example, if you’ve been holding a Monday afternoon meeting every week to discuss existing projects, try meeting with each team member one-on-one throughout the week instead.
+Or reduce the number of emails you send to improve communication and increase efficiency.

 However you choose to tweak your communication, record the results (in a journal, for example) to see what works, what doesn’t work, and why.

 Another effective way you can improve your management style is by asking for input from those above and below you in the chain of command.